kitbagjs/router/docs/advanced-concepts/prefetching.md

 Prefetching is a powerful feature in Kitbag Router that allows your application to start loading dependencies before users navigate, improving user experience by reducing the wait time when navigating.

-## Prefetching the Component
+## Prefetching Components

-When your route uses `defineAsyncComponent`, Kitbag Router can start loading that component file.
+When your route component is defined using `defineAsyncComponent`, Kitbag Router can start fetching that component asynchronously before it is needed.

 ```ts
 import { defineAsyncComponent } from 'vue'